ipython/ipython-website/download.rst

 Readline
 --------

-IPython relies on the readline library for features like tab completion.
+In the text terminal, IPython relies on the readline library for features like tab completion.

 * Most Linux distributions will have readline already.

-* For Mac OS X, readline can be installed `from PyPI <http://pypi.python.org/pypi/readline>`_.
+* For Mac OS X, readline can be installed `from PyPI
-  The alternative (libedit) shipped with OS X is known to cause problems in IPython.
+  <http://pypi.python.org/pypi/readline>`_.
+The alternative (libedit) shipped
+  with OS X is known to cause problems in IPython.

-* Under Windows, the functionality is provided by the `PyReadline <pyreadline.html>`_ project, also hosted on this site.
+* Under Windows, the functionality is provided by the `PyReadline
+  <pyreadline.html>`_ project, also hosted on this site.